-1.2 Involvement in the international life of the college You are encouraged to make the most of your opportunities at St Clare's.
-Join in the college activities opportunities at St Clare's.
+1.2 Involvement in the international life of the college

+You are encouraged to make the most of your opportunities at St Clare's.
 Join in the college activities and excursions in the evenings and at weekends, and integrate with learners from other nationalities both inside and outside classes.